codebyMai/mai-silva-art-portfolio/README.md

 # Mai Silva Art
 MaiSilvaArt is the online portfolio website of the artist and illustrator Mai Silva.
+The primary goal of the website is to showcase Mai's artwork to potential professional customers in publishing industry.

 ![Mai Silva Art showing  on all devices types](assets/docs/mockup.png)

-Website structure: Gallery/ Landing page About / FAQ Contact Gallery/Landing page As the webisite is all about showcasing the artwork the gallery page was chosen to be the landing page.
-Mobile version showcases the artworks in one column which on the wider screens expands to three columns.

 ## Demo